jemoncadar/facedoor/README.md

 [Face-recognition](https://face-recognition.readthedocs.io/en/latest/readme.html) is an easy-to-use library that manipulates and recognize faces from Python.
 It is built using _dlib_.
 It could be installed with: ``pip3 install face_recognition``.

 # How to run
+First of all you will need to add photos of the persons you want to give access.
+For each user are needed at least 20 photos; that photos should be placed in the folder ``dataset/username`` (where ``username`` is the username of the person in the system).
+These photos don't need to be face-cropped, because before of processing it, the program will execute a face detection algorithm.
+One important thing is: there only can be one face in the photos, and it must be the one of the user we want to add.
+The next step is to obtein the features vectors of the dataset photos.
+It is a long lasting process because it executes complex face detection algorithms (either CNN or HOG).
+For this reason this process should be performed once, at the installation of **facedoor**.
+You can do this by executing:

+``python3 encode_faces.py -i dataset -e encodings.pickle``

+After that, a *pickle* file will have been created (named _encodings.pickle_) and it will contains the features vectors of each face of the dataset.
+The next step is to run the main program, for that you shoud execute:

+``python3 main.py``

+# Results
+The results obtained were good and satisfied the goals of the project.
+For example, executing **facedoor** _offline_ (with images not coming from a camera) we can observe that faces are recognized properly.
+Note that for this examples we have used a dataset of two of the main person of the _Matrix_ saga, Neo and Trinty.
+Faces of other people won't be recognized.